-Do you want to spend the day as a realtor around the neighborhood, while simultaneously teaching your students math skills?
-If so, this neighborhood classroom transformation is for you!
+Ever sold a house before??
+Spend your day “driving around the neighborhood” showing houses to clients!
+This realtor classroom transformation is for you!
 Classroom transformations are a popular trend among teachers.
 It maximizes student engagement and keeps it fun for the teacher as well.
-In this transformation, students practice math skills aligned with common core standards.
+In this transformation, students practice academic skills aligned with common core standards.
 This is perfect for grades K-5.

 (This post contains affiliate links.
 By purchasing through this link, we get a small commission–at no additional cost to you.
 Rest assured – we only share links to products that we use and love!)